 However, that's a (very) simplified overview of progressive overload.
 Many physiological processes underpin why progressive overload engenders muscle growth and strength gains.
-However, this article won't go into too much detail on those as they are complicated and still somewhat misunderstood from a scientific standpoint .
+This article won't go into too much detail on them as they are complicated and still somewhat misunderstood from a scientific standpoint .

 Instead, we're going to focus on why progressive overload is essential for all gym-goers, athletes, and bodybuilders alike.
 You'll also learn more about key variables that dictate progression and how to incorporate them into your workout routine.

 Regardless of your training routine, progressive overload is a must if you want to perform better, build muscle, and be stronger.
 This is due to muscular adaptations; muscles require new forms of stress (via exercise) to grow continually.
-In this regard, your muscles are a bit stubborn — they won't hypertrophy if you don't give them a good reason to.
+In this sense, your muscles are a bit stubborn — they won't hypertrophy (grow) without good reason.

-Other exercise modalities can lead to muscle gains, but resistance training (e.g. weight lifting) is bar-none the best approach.
+Other exercise modalities can lead to muscle gains, but resistance training (e.g. weightlifting) is bar-none, no pun intended, the best approach.
 Your training should not change just because you’re on a weight-loss diet or cutting for a bodybuilding competition—what builds muscle best also maintains it best.